tech-sketch/SeqAL/docs/TUTORIAL_1_Introduction.md

 learner.initialize(dir_path="output/init_train")
 ```

-To setup active learner, we have to provide `corpus`, `sampler`, `tagger_params`, and `trainer_params`.
+To set up an active learner, we have to provide `corpus`, `sampler`, `tagger_params`, and `trainer_params`.
 The `sampler` means the sampling method.
 The `tagger_params` means model parameters.
 The default model is Bi-LSTM CRF.
-The `trainer_params` contorls training process.
+The `trainer_params` control the training process.

-After the setup, we can initialize learner by calling `learner.initialize`.
-This will first train model from scratch.
-The training log and model will be save to `dir_path`.
+After the setup, we can initialize the learner by calling `learner.initialize`.
+This will first train the model from scratch.
+The training log and model will be saved to `dir_path`.

 ## 6 Prepare Data Pool